 The other features that you could notice from the Slack user interface would be; @mentions, set a purpose, settings, starred channels, invite people and many more to include.

-At first glance, Microsoft Teams user interface looks to be simple to understand and easy to use.
+Microsoft Teams user interface looks to be simple to understand and easy to use, whereas compared to Slack.

 Messaging across Microsoft Teams is quite interesting, as it allows the one-to-one user to be more collaborative with the features of file sharing, places, attachments, formatted texts, smileys, GIFs, Stickers, @mentions, meet now, and also lets the users integrate and use many third-party apps.